a-chacon/oas_rails/README.md

 ### Roadmap and Ideas for Improvement

 - Clean, document and structure the code
-- Support documentation of authentication methods
+- [x] Support documentation of authentication methods
 - Define Global Tags/Configuration (e.g., common responses like 404 errors)
 - Post-process the JSON and replace common objects with references to components
 - Create a temporary file with the JSON in production mode to avoid rebuilding it on every request
 - Create tags for popular gems used in APIs (e.g., a `@pagy` tag for common pagination parameters)
-- Add basic authentication to OAS and UI for security reasons
+- [x] Add basic authentication to OAS and UI for security reasons (Solution documented, not need to be managed by the engine)
 - Implement ability to define OAS by namespaces (e.g., generate OAS for specific routes like `/api` or separate versions V1 and V2)

 ## License